oluwatobiiloba/versa-mail/readme.md

 };

-// Create the mailer instance based on the selected type const mailerType = "nodemailer"; // Use "nodemailer" for Nodemailer or "azure" for Azure const mailerFactory = new MailerFactory();
+// Create the mailer instance based on the selected type const mailerType = "nodemailer"; // Use "nodemailer" for Nodemailer or "azure" for Azure Email Service const mailerFactory = new MailerFactory();
 const mailer = mailerFactory.createMailer(mailerType, nodemailerConfig);
 // OR
-// const mailer = mailerFactory.createMailer("azure", azureConfig);
+const mailer = mailerFactory.createMailer("azure", azureConfig);
 ```

 ### Sending a Single Email